-The thought of the armoured ‘landship’ had been quite nicely well-known in fiction prior to 1914, and suggestions to develop this type of machine had been intended to practically every significant military in Europe, along with the British War Office.
+The thought of the armored ‘landship’ had been quite nicely well-known in fiction prior to 1914, and suggestions to develop this type of machine had been intended to practically every significant military in Europe, along with the British War Office.
 Not any of these plans had been adopted for the easy cause that there appeared to be simply no necessity for this type of machine, however right after 1914 that become different.
-Some far-sighted military and other people pointed out that the circumstances established on the Western Front could only be beaten by the employment of mobile armoured machines.
+Some far-sighted military and other people pointed out that the circumstances established on the Western Front could only be beaten by the employment of mobile armored machines.

 One of these first prophets was Colonel E.D.
 Swinton, who made use of his position of influence to focus authorities in the idea.
-Consequently a War Office committee had been created to check out a few suggestions, nevertheless its attempts came to practically nothing.
-Certainly not discouraged, the Royal Navy took assist since it’s Royal Naval Air Service armoured car squadrons had at least had some expertise of armoured warfare in 1914.
+Consequently, a War Office committee had been created to check out a few suggestions, nevertheless its attempts came to practically nothing.
+Certainly not discouraged, the Royal Navy took assist since it’s Royal Naval Air Service armored car squadrons had at least had some expertise of armored warfare in 1914.
 From their experience emerged several suggestions that included the use of a ‘big wheel’ vehicle with huge wheels that could cross trenches.
 At this time Winston Churchill grew to become more than fascinated and established what was to become called the Landship Committee to analyze methods for crossing the French battlefields.